AliMorty/AliMorty.github.io/_teaching/2018-spring-teaching-1.md

 ---

 This course is taught by Dr.Heari.
 My main task was includes: <br>
-* Creating and designing assignments and
+* Creating and designing assignments
-* Conducting classes for students, in which extra content and concepts (Probabilitic Cache Schedule Algorithms, Relation between MSE and MLE with gussian noise, etc.) were presented.
+* Conducting classes for students, in which extra content and concepts were presented.
+Such as:
+** Probabilitic Cache Schedule Algorithms
+** Naive Bayes Classifier as a simple example of PGMs ** Why we use MSE?
+Proofing that A Maximum Likelyhood Estimation with gussian noise is equal to minimzing the MSE ** Bootstrap as a way to estimate a Statistic and then construct a confidence interval.
+** Random Walk

 teach extra content for enthusiastic students.
 Assignments has two parts.